Forget the forgetting curve

 A personal tutor

-Smart Revise quietly compiles a personalised revision checklist of topics and videos that a student should watch to maximise their learning and success in exams.
+Quiz quietly compiles a personalised revision checklist of topics and videos that a student should watch to maximise their learning and success in exams.

 Students can see their revision priorities in real time and if their teacher chooses, each student can control their own topic filters too.